detorresramos/AutoCSF-Benchmarks/README.md

-This repository implements the experiments in [**AutoCSF: A Provably Safe Indexing Framework for Filter-Augmented Compressed Static Functions**][paper] (Lakshman, Torres Ramos, Luo, Kille, Treangen and Coleman, CIKM '26).
-Everything the paper's evaluation reports is produced here, and `make reproduce` regenerates it from source and checks it against the accepted numbers in `baselines/`.
+This repository implements the experiments in [**AutoCSF: A Provably Safe Indexing Framework for Filter-Augmented Compressed Static Functions**][paper] (CIKM '26).
+The command `make reproduce` regenerates the experimental results from the paper from source and checks it against the published numbers in `baselines/`.

 **The problem.** A compressed static function (CSF) maps a fixed key set to